Melys

-Melys (English translation: "Sweet") are a Welsh independent rock band from Betws-y-Coed in Conwy, formed in 1996.
-They sing in both English and Welsh.
-They have recorded eleven sessions for John Peel on BBC Radio 1, came first in his Festive Fifty in 2001 and won Best Welsh-language Act at the Welsh Music Awards in 2002.
+Melys (Welsh for "Sweet") are a Welsh indie rock and indie pop band formed in Betws-y-Coed, Conwy, in 1996.
+The band perform in both English and Welsh.

+Melys recorded eleven sessions for John Peel on BBC Radio 1, and their single "Chinese Whispers" topped Peel's Festive Fifty poll in 2001.
+In 2002 they won Best Welsh-language Act at the Welsh Music Awards.